What to Do When Your Child Has a Nosebleed

 - If the bleeding persists after the second try, call your pediatrician or take the child to the nearest hospital emergency department.

-- Do not keep your home too warm (which dries out the air) during the winter.
+- Do not keep your home too warm during the winter.
+This dries out the air.

-- Use a humidifier or vaporizer (or simply place pans of water on top of radiators or wood stoves) during the winter to keep the air moist.
+- Use a humidifier, vaporizer, or place pans of water on top of radiators or wood stoves during the winter to keep the air moist.

 - Talk to you doctor about using saltwater nasal sprays or lubrication such as petroleum jelly in your child's nose.

 Chronic nosebleeds: what to do.
-American Academy of Pediatrics Healthy Children.org website.
+American Academy of Pediatrics Healthy Children website.
 Available at: http://www.healthychildren.org/English/health-issues/conditions/ear-nose-throat/Pages/Chronic-Nosebleeds-What-To-Do.aspx.
-Updated January 9, 2012.
-Accessed June 27, 2012.
+Updated November 21, 2015.
+Accessed February 10, 2016.

 Nosebleeds.
-American Academy of Family Physicians Family Doctor.org website.
+American Academy of Family Physicians website.
 Available at: http://familydoctor.org/familydoctor/en/diseases-conditions/nosebleeds.html.
-Updated December 2010.
-Accessed June 27, 2012.
+Updated April 2014.
+Accessed February 10, 2016.